adonistividad/web-scraping/README.md

 # web-scraping
-Web scraping an online shopping site / web store (Carrefour) in less than 25 lines
+Web scraping an online shopping site / web store (Carrefour-UAE) in less than 25 lines